openlayers/openlayers/README.md

 ## IntelliSense support and type checking for VS Code

 The ol package contains a src/ folder with JSDoc annotated sources.
-TypeScript can get type definitions from these sources with a `jsconfig.json` config file in the project root:
+TypeScript can get type definitions from these sources with a [`jsconfig.json`](https://gist.github.com/ahocevar/9a7253cb4712e8bf38d75d8ac898e36c#file-jsconfig-json) (when authoring in JavaScript) or [`tsconfig.json`](https://gist.github.com/ahocevar/ad7b52a2fa0f6c5495193cd695ab3780#file-tsconfig-json) (when authoring in TypeScript) config file in the project root:

+<details><summary>jsconfig.json</summary>

 ```json
 {